plutzilla/plutzilla.github.io/_drafts/agile-product-backlog-management.md

 Version means release.
 Useful for higher-level business planning and communication.

 Subtasks cover all work.

+Remaining work is what matters.
+Spent time has a meaning for operational, maintenance tasks - in order to plan such capacity in advance.

+For consistency, some functions in organization might be centralized.
+I.e.: UI/UX design,

 US have SPs.
 Used for planning/prediction of future releases/sprints.
 Can have preliminary plan of multiple future sprints if needed.
 Reviewed and refined periodically to reflect the actual situation.
 Fine-grain refinement done 1 sprint in advance, so missing details could be provided until the actual planning.